ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

+#### Response to Review 2

+*  **points 1, 12, 14**.
+   Finding an F in S (P K) that is the domain of an epimorphism onto an arbitrary algebra in Mod (Th K) proved exceedingly difficult.
+It was the hardest part of the formalization of the HSP theorem.
+The suggestions of the referee concerning this point out (correctly) that in theory it's easy to show the F's they suggest are in S (P K).
+However, formalizing this turns out to be hard.
+We made many, many attempts at getting all parts of the proof to work and type-check, and the result presented in the paper is the most straightforward one we could find.
+Nonetheless, we did improve the presentation of the text surrounding the code, as mentioned in the other responses, and hopefully this helps to clarify the potentially confusing parts of the formalization.

 ### Review 3

 1.  (p.
 1) We mention flaws of our previous attempt.
 It's perplexing that we say it was a proof but